 Tip: Align the public participation strategy with the goal

 Public participation involves the public in solving problems or making decisions that affect them.
 There are several important reasons to engage the public.
 When you determine your goal for involving the public, and then intentionally use tools and processes that support that goal, you will build trust and support for decisions.
-This tip sheet answers the questions:
+Following you will learn:

 - What are some goals for engaging the public?